xuewengeophysics/UDP-TransPose/README.md

 # UDP-TransPose

+Using UDP to replace the data process method DARK that adopted by TransPose.

+## Acknowledgements

+Great thanks for these papers and their open-source codes:

 + [UDP-Pose: Unbiased Data Processing for  for Human Pose Estimation](https://github.com/HuangJunJie2017/UDP-Pose)
 + [TransPose: Towards Explainable Human Pose Estimation by Transformer](https://github.com/yangsenius/TransPose)